Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 If you have the `EDITOR` role or higher on your GameVault server, you can modify games by following these steps:

-1. Open Game Settings by clicking on the Settings Icon either from the Top Right corner of the Box Art Image or from the Games Detail page.
+Open the game settings by clicking on the settings icon, either in the top-right corner of the box art image or on the game's detail page.
+A popup will appear.

-2. A popup will appear, where you can select/paste/drop an image or paste a URL for different box art or background image.
+- Under **Edit Images**, you can select/paste/drop an image or paste a URL for different box art or background image.
-3. Additionally, there is an Edit Metadata Tab with a search box for each provider, allowing you to remap the game to the correct provider game.
+- Under **Metadata**, you can remap/unmap incorrectly associated metadata for each provider.
+- Under **Edit Details**, you can manually overwrite the Metadata of the game.

 Please note that any changes made will affect all users on the server.